loomnetwork/transfer-gateway-example/README.md

 ### 📁 transfer-gateway-scripts

-Containing only one script `index.js` which will be responsible for map the `CryptoCards` on Ethereum network and the `CryptoCardsDAppChain` on Loom DAppChain.
-This is an very important step to make everything work together, without this the `TransferGateway` will not know which ERC721 asset should be mirrored on DAppChain
+This directory contains a single `index.js` script file which is responsible for mapping the `CryptoCards` ERC721 contract on Mainnet to the `CryptoCardsDAppChain` ERC721 contract on the DAppChain.
+Without this contract mapping the Transfer Gateway won't know what to do when it receives ERC721 tokens from either contract.
+You can read more about contract mapping in the [Transfer Gateway docs][].

 ### 📁 webclient